Ethics Principles

 4) How This Interfaces with Divine Will

-Critical rule: If “Divine Will” is invoked to justify avoidable harm, secrecy, coercion, or inflated self-importance, treat that as possible drift and re-check the six questions in Section 2.
+If “Divine Will” is invoked to justify avoidable harm, secrecy, coercion, or inflated self‑importance → treat as drift and re‑run the six‑question checklist.

 Examples of Proper Integration

-Good: “Divine Will requires truthfulness (proxy), so I must ensure informed consent (autonomy)”
+• Good: “Divine Will requires truthfulness → ensure informed consent.”

-Good: “Divine Will requires non-harm (proxy), so I’m checking worst-case scenarios (nonmaleficence)”
+• Good: “Divine Will requires non‑harm → check worst‑case scenarios.”

-Drift: “Divine Will requires this action, so normal ethics don’t apply”
+• Drift: “Divine Will requires this action → normal ethics don’t apply.”

 5) Documentation Rule (Accountability)